 Why March?
 Perhaps only that he was there?
 Only that he was kind?

 “Have you ever wanted one with a peer?
 Someone not, say, a priest or an employer?”
 Ila halts; Darius, despite the risk of being looked at in return, can’t keep himself from staring.
+How does Ila know to ask that?
 “Have you wanted one with someone you can have one with?
 A student, a mercenary, a pretty witch you met at the market?”

 “I’m here,” Darius says, fighting to keep his words slow and clear, “because I can’t just always … ask someone.
 And you know…”

-“It isn’t about doing it.”
+“It isn’t about doing.”
 Ila heaves a slow sigh, but hir shoulders aren’t stiff and hir words are soft; Darius guesses ze isn’t too annoyed.
-“Have you ever wanted to ask someone out to eat or drink or dance or go walking—anything that builds a connection on the basis of romantic attraction with someone you can ask out?
+Ze promised to tell him when ze is.
+“Have you ever wanted to ask someone out to eat or dance or go walking—anything that builds a connection based on romantic interest for someone you can ask?
 Just the want?”

-Romantic attraction?
+Romantic interest?
 Darius crooks his head, not sure what ze means.
 “I don’t know?”

 “Try this way,” Akash says, grinning.
 “If you wanted to go out with someone, why would you?
 What would you want to do with them?”